Skip to Main Content

 Military Funeral Honors

-The United States Military has a time-honored tradition of honoring their fallen.
-On January 1, 2000, Military Funeral Honors (MFH) became a statutory benefit to all veterans with the signing of the National Defense Authorization Act.
-The law requires that upon a family’s request, every eligible veteran receive a Military Funeral Honors ceremony to include a two-person detail for the sounding of Taps and the folding and presentation of the U.S. flag.
+The U.S. Military has a time-honored tradition of honoring their fallen.
+On January 1, 2000, Military Funeral Honors became a statutory benefit to all veterans with the signing of the National Defense Authorization Act.
+The law requires that upon a family’s request, every eligible veteran receive a military funeral honors ceremony to include a two-person detail for the sounding of Taps and the folding and presentation of the U.S. flag.

 Last reviewed on July 23, 2024